r00k/microconf-talk/notes.md

         - Don't write code.
         - Don't automate.
       - Why might you not do this?
-        - Overwhelm/fear/analysis paralysis
-          - Raise your hand if you run a biz and still feel this
         - From survey: What are you hoping to get out of talks?
           - Motivation/inspiration
             - Over and over in non-starters
             - Not at all in starters
             - When I feel fit enough, I'll start going to the gym
             - “Someone once asked Somerset Maughham if he wrote on a schedule or only when struck by inspiration.
 "I write only when inspiration strikes," he replied.
 "Fortunately it strikes every morning at nine o'clock sharp.”
             - The War of Art, Steven Pressfield
       - Email me if you need help

 - Clap exercise